Can seven women stop the most powerful army the world has seen?

 Good thing needlepoint is the one traditional skill at which Gypsum has always excelled.
 She will need to thread a fine needle in order to coax this recalcitrant group into becoming life-saving warriors of a very different kind.

-She’s the One Who Won’t Behave will be released July 8, 2022 and will be available for pre-order soon.
-Check out the cover reveal on December 8 at Expresso Tours.
+She’s the One Who Won’t Behave will be released July 8, 2022 and is available for pre-order now at most retailers.